ctx/ws-session/README.md

         Start a session from a menu.
         You have to set '$S_MENU' in the rc file.
   -o|open sessionname
-        Start the session with name name.
+        Start the session with name sessionname.
   -p|path:
         Prints the temporary path for dotfiles etc.
   -r|restore sessionname